The 46 Best Gifts for Travelers, According to Travel Experts

 17. Paravel Fold-Up Bag

-Paravel’s ultra-light duffle bag zips down into a small pouch and packs into big luggage for any space-challenged traveler’s gotta-have-it souvenir emergencies.
-It’s also AFAR digital content director Laura Dannen Redman’s go-to weekend bag.
+Paravel’s ultra-light duffel bag zips down into a small pouch and packs into big luggage for any space-challenged traveler’s gotta-have-it souvenir emergencies.
+It’s also AFAR editor at large Laura Dannen Redman’s go-to weekend bag.
 She calls it the “Trojan horse of weekend bags” since it holds so much more inside than you’d expect.
 She can easily fit two pairs of shoes, two toiletry bags, and three days of winter clothing in it.
-An added bonus—the sustainable nylon material is made from 22 recycled plastic water bottles.
+An added bonus: The sustainable nylon material is made from 22 recycled plastic water bottles.

 Ivory backpack with brown leather details